LaMonte Wade Jr Preview, Player Props: Giants vs. Guardians

 LaMonte Wade Jr At The Plate

-- In 12.1% of his games this year, he has gone deep, and 3% of his trips to the dish.
+- Looking at the 117 games he has played this season, he's hit a home run in 14 of them (12.0%), and in 3% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.